Keitiek/Dashbot/computer/ros_architecture/README.md

-## We are using ROS2 Humble distribution.
+## We are using ROS2 Foxy distribution.

 ### Basic ROS commands: